-Rep. Tim Ryan, weighing 2020 run, warns Democrats perceived as 'hostile to business'
+Dem Rep. Tim Ryan, weighing 2020 run, warns party perceived as 'hostile to business'

 The comments come a day after Sen. Bernie Sanders, who has played an influential role pulling presidential candidates to the left on several issues, entered the White House race.
 Ryan, who raised his national profile with an unsuccessful leadership challenge against Nancy Pelosi in 2016, said Wednesday he’s “getting close” to making his own decision on whether to run for president.

 Ryan argued that to get things accomplished, “we’ve got to come together.
 And that includes being engaged with the business community.
-You can be hostile to greed, you can be hostile to income inequality, to can be for raising raises…but you can’t be hostile businesses because 98 percent of businesses are small business people.”
+You can be hostile to greed, you can be hostile to income inequality, you can be for raising raises … but you can’t be hostile to businesses because 98 percent of businesses are small business people.”

 “We can’t green the economy without the power of the free-market system,” he added.